gelbelachente/Duckshit/README.md

 A Modern Lightweight Kotlin Web Framework

 ## Implementation
-- clone the github repository
+- clone the github repository / select 'Use this template'
 - start coding ( Don't touch anything inside the server folder! )

 ## run the server